 Occasionally I will write about some basics of value investing and in the process highlight and illuminate some of the basic stock market terms, key principles as well as give an idea of how I use these indicators or ideas in my own stock selection.

 What is Book Value?
-How to Find Book Value?
+How to Find or Calculate Book Value?

 The way to identify an undervalued stock is to empirically determine an intrinsic value of the stock that serves as a benchmark against which the stock price can be compared.
 If this intrinsic value is higher than the stock price in the market today, than the stock can be considered undervalued and vice versa.
 Over the years, many methods of establishing this valuation benchmarks have been devised and are in use today.
 Book Value of a stock is one such method.